 - Grade <1: Search for other causes of symptoms.
-If none are found and symptoms persist, repeat lipase within 2 weeks. - Grade 1 or 2: Follow participants and repeat lipase as soon as possible; within 2 weeks is optimal.
-If lipase remains elevated, but is Grade <3 and symptoms persist, then participants should either be considered to have clinical pancreatitis or continue to be followed at frequent intervals, depending on the best available clinical judgment.
+If none are found and symptoms persist, repeat lipase within 2 weeks.
+If repeat is elevated then participant should stop ddI-EC. - Grade 1 or 2: Participants should be contacted as soon as the results are available, and instructed to return for clinical assessment and a repeat lipase level as soon as possible; within one to two days is optimal.
+If lipase remains elevated, but is

+Grade <3 and symptoms persist, then participants should either be considered to have clinical pancreatitis or continue to be followed at frequent intervals, depending on the best available clinical judgment.
 CT scan of the abdomen, if available, may be helpful in determining whether clinical pancreatitis is present.

-• Grade \geq 3: Exclude other possible diagnoses (e.g., renal insufficiency causing false elevations in lipase).
+• Grade ≥3: Exclude other possible diagnoses (e.g., renal insufficiency causing false elevations in lipase).
 If none is found, diagnose as clinical pancreatitis.